mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 Let's look at each of these and update our sample code as we go along.
 These are the steps we take to bring the code to the next level.

-## Name variables to indicate type
+## 4.3 Name variables to indicate type
 Our first step to update our example code is to fix the awful variable names.
 While they might make sense to one brain, they are inconsistent and misleading to another.
-Let's apply this [full code standard][a] which names variables by type.
-There's also a handy [reference cheat sheet][b].
+We've purposely used plural variable names to illustrate how bad a practice they can be.
+Let's fix this using our [JS Code Standard ][a] where we name variables by type.
+There's also a handy [reference cheat sheet][b] if we want to just focus on the rules and not the reasons why the rules exist.

 ```js
   function repeatFn ( arg_map ) {